 SUMTRAIC is an experimental SUMmer TRAIning Course in plasma physics in magnetic confinement fusion devices (tokamaks) organized annually at the Institute of Plasma Physics of the Czech Academy of Sciences in Prague (IPP CAS), Czech Republic.

-Topics in the past have included (subject to the scientific research plan of COMPASS):
+Topics in the past have included:

 - Search for stationary zonal flows at the plasma edge using a so-called rake probe head;

 - Investigation of plasma rotation by optical diagnostic;

 - Sawtooth simulations with the code Raptor;